aragon/aragon-wiki/docs/jobs/openings/dev_rel.md

 - Nurture and support the Aragon dev ecosystem
 - Attend and organize hackathons, helping devs get excited and started developing on Aragon
 - Support external contributors
-- Source, screen and select interesting projects that might be eligible for grants
+- Source, screen and select interesting projects that might be eligible for [Nest grants](https://blog.aragon.one/introducing-aragon-nest-1aa8c91c0566)

 ### Requirements